 While efforts are made to recycle single-use plastics, recycling initiatives have failed to keep up with consumption.
-In 2016, less than half of plastic bottles were recycled and of those, only 7% were turned into new bottles.
-Rather, the majority of these bottles ended up in landfills or the ocean.
-It takes up to 450 yearsfor the ocean to break down a plastic water bottle.
+Research carried out by Science Advances testifies that “the total volume of all plastic ever produced is around 8.3 billion tonnes, and 6.3 billion tonnes of that is now waste”.
+Moreover, the majority of water bottles end up in landfills or the ocean.
+It takes up to 450 years for the ocean to break down a plastic water bottle.

 If global consumption patterns remain unchanged, it’s predicted that by 2050 the ocean will be home to more plastic than fish (by weight).
-Plastic pollution in the ocean results in severe degradation of marine ecosystems and over time, poses a profoundly negative affect on many industries that rely on the ocean to exist - such as fishing, tourism and shipping.
+Plastic pollution in the ocean results in severe degradation of marine ecosystems and over time poses a profoundly negative effect on many industries that rely on the ocean to exist - such as fishing, tourism and shipping.

 So, next time you go to grab a single-use water bottle at the Starbucks checkout, think about your choice.